+Student Date

+Time started Time ended Five-minute warning

+Critical Items must be performed correctly for successful completion 1

+S U Comments

 1. Compare HCP order sheet with MAR.

 Verbalize the six rights.

 Know start/stop dates.

 Check for allergies.

-2. Perform hand hygiene and gather equipment.
+Perform hand hygiene and gather equipment.

 3. Remove medications from drawer/medication dispenser.

-One at a time: Read name of medication from MAR.
+One at a time:

+Read name of medication from MAR.

 Check label FIRST time when taking medication from drawer/med dispenser.

 Calculate dose if necessary.

-4. Prepare medication for transport to patient's room. a.
-Check label a SECOND time as the medication is being prepared. b.
-Unit dose meds: LEAVE in individual container. c.
-Bottled tablets or capsules: pour into bottle cap and transfer to cup. d.
-Liquids: place cap upside down on counter and pour medication at eye level.
-5. Check label of medication a THIRD time. a.
-Unit dose labels: as medication is being opened at the bedside. b.
+4. Prepare medication for transport to patient's room.

+a.
+Check label a SECOND time as the medication is being prepared.

+b.
+Unit dose meds: LEAVE in individual container.

+c.
+Bottled tablets or capsules: pour into bottle cap and transfer to cup.

+d.
+Liquids: place cap upside down on counter and pour medication at eye

+~ level.

+5. Check label of medication a THIRD time.

+a.
+Unit dose labels: as medication is being opened at the bedside.

+6 b.
 Non-unit dose labels: as medication container is returned to drawer.

-6. Take medication AND MAR to bedside.
+Take medication AND MAR to bedside.

 7. Introduce self to patient and provide privacy.

-8. Identify patient: a.
-Compare armband with MAR (a DIRECT COMPARISON). b.
-Use a 2 nd form of ID - birth date or hospital number. c.
+8. Identify patient:

+a.
+Compare armband with MAR (a DIRECT COMPARISON).

+b.
+Use a 2^{nd} form of ID - birth date or hospital number.

+c.
 Check patient allergies.

 9. Explain medications and procedure as necessary.

-10. Give Medication with liquid as needed.
+Give Medication with liquid as needed.

 11. Stay with client until assured that medication has been swallowed.

-12. Chart procedure on appropriate documentation form. pon completion of skill: S U Comments 1.
-Leave patient in comfortable safe position, bed in lowest position, with call light within reach.
-Hand hygiene before leaving room.
+12. Chart procedure on appropriate documentation form.

+Upon completion of skill: S U Comments 1.
+Leave patient in comfortable safe position, bed in lowest position, head-of- bed side rails up x2, with call light within reach.
+2. Hand hygiene before leaving room.
 3. Document the procedure, including patient response.